solana-foundation/developer-content/content/courses/state-compression/compressed-nfts.md

 account, the data from which can be used to verify existing information as accurate but is useless in conveying what the information is.

-Let’s start by declaring a function `logNftDetails` that takes two parameters `treeAddress` and `nftsMinted`.
+Let’s start by creating a new file called `log-nft-details.ts` declaring a function `logNftDetails` that takes a parameter `nftsMinted`.

 Since theres no direct identifier of any kind that points to our cNFT, we need to know the leaf index that was used when we minted our cNFT.
 We can then use